meejah/txtorcon/docs/guide.rst

 Setting ``data_directory`` gives your Tor instance a place to cache its state information which includes the current "consensus" document.
-If you don't set it, txtorcon creates a temporary directly (which is deleted when this Tor instance exits).
+If you don't set it, txtorcon creates a temporary directory (which is deleted when this Tor instance exits).
 Startup time is drammatically improved if Tor already has a recent consensus, so when integrating with Tor by launching your own client it's highly